Create a REST API in WordPress (With Examples)

 ]);

-// Callback function to update a post and return response
+// Callback to update a post and return a proper response

 function update_custom_post(WP_REST_Request $request): WP_REST_Response